City/Town: • North Florida |

 The Expedition

-It was reported that Tommy sold some bars and coins for $52 million, but neither his investors nor crew had seen any of them.
+In 2000, Tommy Thompson secured a buyer and sold 532 gold bars and thousands of coins to a gold marketing group for $50 million, but neither his investors nor crew had seen any of it.
 In 2009, he had an offshore account valued at $4.16 million in the Cook Islands.
 Although multiple books have been written about the expedition, the amount of gold recovered is unknown, but it’s estimated to be worth about $150 million.

 Tommy Thompson’s Arrest, Conviction, and Incarceration

 In 2013, the U.S. District Court for the Southern District of Ohio issued an arrest warrant for Thompson for civil contempt due to his failure to appear as directed.
 Subsequently, in 2014, the same court issued an additional arrest warrant for Thompson for criminal contempt.
 Deputy United States Marshal Mark Stroh of the Southern District of Ohio was tasked with the investigation.
-Thompson remained a fugitive until his apprehension by U.S. Marshals in 2015 at a West Palm Beach, Florida hotel, where he was found in the company of fellow fugitive Alison Louise Antekeier.
+Thompson remained a fugitive until his apprehension by U.S. Marshals in 2015 at a West Palm Beach hotel, where he was found in the company of fellow fugitive and girlfriend Alison Louise Antekeier.
+They had been living on cash and staying at the hotel for $200 a night.

-In April 2015, Mr. Thompson entered a guilty plea for failing to appear in court for a prior case.
+In April 2015, Thompson entered a guilty plea for failing to appear in court for a prior case.
 Subsequently, he received a two-year jail sentence and was fined $250,000.
-The terms of the plea agreement required Mr. Thompson to disclose the location of 500 gold coins, a request he has declined, citing short-term memory loss as the reason for his inability to remember their whereabouts.
-Consequently, since December 2015, Mr. Thompson has been held in indefinite detention for contempt of court until he complies with the required information.
+The plea agreement required Thompson to disclose the location of 500 gold coins, a request he declined, citing short-term memory loss as the reason for his inability to remember their whereabouts.
+Consequently, since December 2015, Thompson has been held in indefinite detention for contempt of court until he complies with the required information.
+The judge fined him $1000 daily until he cooperated with the plea deal.

-On December 19, 2020, The New York Times and several other publications released retrospective articles to commemorate the fifth anniversary of his conviction.
-Steven Tigges, the legal representative of an investor who filed a lawsuit against Thompson, indicated that Thompson could anticipate release upon surrendering the missing funds.
+On December 19, 2020, The New York Times and several other publications released retrospective articles commemorating the fifth anniversary of his conviction.
+Steven Tigges, the legal representative of an investor who filed a lawsuit against Thompson, indicated that Thompson could anticipate being released upon surrendering the missing funds.
 As of August 2024, Thompson remains incarcerated.
 Federal authorities believe he will never reveal the location of the gold.

-A three-part mini-docuseries titled Cursed Gold: A Shipwreck Scandal aired in 2024 about him.
+In 2024, a three-part mini-documentary titled Cursed Gold: A Shipwreck Scandal aired about Thompson.
 It is available on Hulu and Disney+.

 Future of the Arctic Discoverer